 Co-occurring disorders are often found in individuals suffering from addiction.
 As both disorders will require treatment, if you are an addict, it is important for you to be screened for any co-occurring disorders and that these issues are discovered as soon as possible.
 While it can be difficult to recover if you are dealing with two interacting disorders, treatment can help you make a change and start living a safer, happier life.
-Get help today by calling 800-743-5860.
+Get help today by calling 800-743-5860(Who Answers?).

 What are Co-occurring Disorders?